Hubs-Foundation/hubs-docs/docs/github-tutorial-1.md

 ## 2. Understanding Key GitHub Concepts
 Before we dive into contributing to a GitHub project, let's go over some key concepts:
 * **Repository**: This is where your project lives.
 It contains all your files and revision history.
-In our next step(s), we would fork the first repository that we would like to contribute to!
+Typically, there's an upstream repository on GitHub, and contributers fork the upstream repository into a repository they own on GitHub.
+You might also clone a repository to your local machine.
+Git has extensive tools to compare repositories and synchronize them.
+You can freely push changes from one repository you own to another repository you own.
-* **Commits**: A commit is a snapshot of your project at a certain point in time.
+* **Commits**: A commit is a set of changes to files.
+It is linked to previous commits, so a commit implicitly refers to a snapshot of your project at a certain point in time.
-For each commit, you can see how you / other users make file changes so that everyone can keep track of how things were changed.
+A commit can be compared to other commits so that everyone can keep track of which files were changed, and how.
 * **Branches**: Branches allow you to work on different versions of your project.
-It is the other important feature of git for contributing to a project.
+A branch is a sequence of commits.
+A commit may be in more than one branch at a time.
+A branch exists in one repository, and often there are same-named branches in other repositories.
-* **Pull Requests**: When you want to contribute to a project, you can make a pull request so that the project owner can then merge your changes from one branch to another (hence, asking the project owner to `pull` the changes from yours commits)
+* **Pull Requests**: When you want to contribute to a project, you can make a pull request (PR) — a set of commits you propose adding to the upstream repository.
+You specify what branch of your repository the commits will come from, and a branch of the upstream repository where you propose adding them.
+The project core team can then review your changes and request modifications if necessary.
+When your pull request is ready, a core team member will `pull` the changes from yours request.
+If the upstream repository has a branch named `development`, your will make pull requests targeting that.
+Otherwise, your pull request will target a branch named `main` or `master`.

 ## 3. Forking the project that you would like to contribute